Bora Milutinović: United States (1991–95)

-Hank Steinbrecher, general secretary of the U.S. Soccer Federation, conducted the job interviews for the U.S. national team head coach position.
+Hank Steinbrecher, general secretary of the U.S. Soccer Federation (USSF), conducted the job interviews for the U.S. national team head coach position.
 American coaches had not proved their worth on the international stage, as the United States had lost all three games in the 1990 World Cup finals under Bob Gansler.
 When the USSF's search began in 1991, the emphasis was not so much on experience, but on finding a coach who could squeeze the last drop of potential out of a lightly regarded team, and Milutinović's name came up again and again.
 He had coached first Mexico, then Costa Rica to surprising World Cup success.

-Milutinović left no doubts about who ran the team, cutting two U.S. players, Peter Vermes and Desmond Armstrong, board members of the national federation, from his World Cup team.
+Milutinović left no doubt about who ran the team, cutting two U.S. players, Peter Vermes and Desmond Armstrong, board members of the national federation, from his World Cup team.
 Milutinović further cut Bruce Murray, the all-time leading U.S. goal scorer.
 When Alexi Lalas first showed up at training camp, Milutinović told him to get a haircut or get off the team.

 Milutinović coached the U.S. national team at the 1994 FIFA World Cup, hosted in the United States, where the team notched its first win in the World Cup since 1950 and progressed to the knockout round of the tournament for the first time since the 1930s.
 This was hailed as a success for a country with little soccer experience.
 Bora’s name was used for the 1994 World Cup set manufactured by the Upper Deck Company.

 The USSF fired Milutinović on 14 April 1995, saying it wanted someone who could be both coach and administrator.
 Milutinović reportedly wanted no part of the administrative duties.